Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 Packing slip vs invoice – Sender and receiver

-Packing slip vs invoice – Contents
+Packing slip vs invoice – Contents in receipt

-Packing slip and invoice have some common contents or elements inside them.
-For example, both invoice packing slip have your company/warehouse address, customer’s billing and shipping address, product list, product’s SKU, invoice and order number, order date, etc.
+For example, both the invoice and packing slip have your shipping company/warehouse address, the customer’s billing and shipping address, product list, product’s SKU, invoice and order number, order date, etc.

 On the other hand, an invoice doesn’t need to include product weight and dimensions.
+It mainly tells you what you bought, how much it costs, and any taxes you need to pay with the proper shipping details.

 Packing slip vs invoice – How it works